Monstrous Cohorts, Companions and Leadership

 - Tricks no longer matter at Intelligence 3+ since the creature is fully sentient and can at the least understand being conversed to.
 Handle Animal at that point can be treated as the Diplomacy skill between the player character and an exotic animal/magical beast companion.

-- Druids will not have an outsider, undead or aberration cohort, or any creature with a template related to any of these.
+- Druids will not have an outsider, undead or aberration cohort, or any creature with a template related to any of these (with the exception of the celestial [good only], fiendish [evil only] or feytouched templates).

 - Cohorts and companions cannot gain their own additional companion or summon other creatures, regardless of their class or racial ability to do so otherwise.